 Odds of survival increase as the pregnancy progresses, and even an extra week in the womb can make a difference.
 In general, premature babies born closer to 37 weeks will be much better off than those born before 28 weeks.

-In countries outside the United States, especially in less industrialized countries, the baby's chanmce to survive, the time of pregnancy when it becomes viable, is often as high as 28-30 weeks.
-This is usually the case when countries have less resources to support very premature babies.
+In countries outside the United States, especially in less industrialized countries, the baby's chance of survival (when it becomes viable) is often as high as 28-30 weeks.
+This is usually the case when countries have fewer resources to support very premature babies.

 Figure above: Percent of survival by weeks gestation (From Pediatrics 2010;126:443–56)